digital-ai/release-integration-sdk-workshop/part-1/lab-2-upgrade-release.md

 ?
 Enter the name of custom resource definition you want to reuse or replace:
 » digitalaireleases.xlr.digital.ai
 ?
 Should CRD be reused, if No we will delete the CRD digitalaireleases.xlr.digital.ai, and all related CRs will be deleted with it:
-» Yes
+»⚠️ Yes
 ?
 Enter the name of custom resource:
 » dai-xlr-my-namespace
 ?
 Edit list of custom resource keys that will migrate to the new Release CR:
-» <Add .spec.nginx-ingress-controller.service.annotations>
+»⚠️ Add:
+.spec.nginx-ingress-controller.service.annotations
 ?
 Should we preserve persisted volume claims?
 If not all volume data will be lost:
 » Yes
 	 -------------------------------- ----------------------------------------------------